pwichmann/SVG_on_nodeJS/README.md

   * ...

 ### Option B: Do NOT move an actual browser to the server but actually draw in node.js (using JSDOM)
+* This option appears to be the superior option (e.g. https://github.com/tmpvar/jsdom#jsdom-vs-phantomjs)
 * *.svg files are XML files
 * XML files make use of the DOM = Document Object Model
 * The XML DOM is (http://www.w3schools.com/xml/dom_intro.asp) :